- Your CCNA Exam Guide

 Step 4 — Add timed questions (build speed + decision-making)

-Once you finish a domain, do timed question sets.
+After completing a domain, perform timed question sets.
 Track weak areas by keyword: subnetting, STP, OSPF neighbours, NAT rules, ACL direction, wireless basics, API terms.

 Step 5 — Run two “full dress rehearsals”